 The programme is equally suitable for those who wish to dedicate time to either changing the focus of their career, or who are considering a career in academia.

-With both full and part-time modes of study, the programme is suitable to those who wish to complete the course in one year and those who wish to combine studying with work.
+With both full and part-time modes of study, the programme is suitable to those who wish to complete the course in one year and those who wish to combine studying with work over two years.

 Why St Mary's?